wxcctechsummit/holcct2108/livelabs/Lab2Analyzer.md

 1. Ensure you are logged into the Admin portal
 2. `Open` Analyzer in a new tab to enable you to switch between tasks in Portal and Analyzer
-3. Create a folder for yourself with the name `Team_X` where X is your student number
+3. Create a folder for yourself with the name `Team_X` where X is any unique identifier of your choosing
 > * <a href="https://www.youtube.com/embed/MdKzqrZ-EGA?start=64" target="_blank">Create a Folder</a>
 4. In Admin Portal, navitate to `Provisioning - Users`
 5. Use the `Search` to find your profile.
-You can search for your student number to make it easy.
+You can search for your unique number to make it easy.
 6. Check which User Profile is being used by your user.
 > * <a href="https://www.youtube.com/embed/MdKzqrZ-EGA?start=103" target="_blank">Find User Profile</a>
 > * NOTE: You will be editing your Supervisor Team Profile.
-Search for `Supervisor Team X` where X is your student number.
+If no supervisor profile exists, follow the lab `Important Lab Note` above to create or ignore
 8. Edit your user profile by navigating to `User Profiles` and select the elipsis menu next to that profile, then click Edit
 9. In your user profile, navigate to `Access Rights`
 10. Set the appropriate access rights to the folders as outlined in the video